truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme.txt

 Quick steps:

-1. In your home directory, create a folder named DevTools for storing toolchain and U-Boot source zip
+1. In your home directory, create a folder named devtools for storing toolchain and U-Boot source zip

 2. Download the toolchain from: https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases